SystemsCyber/DriverIDCode/README.md

 1. **High-resolution SQLite database**
 2. **High-resolution CSV files**
 3. **Downsampled CSV files** (includes additional variables and survey answers)
+4. **KML file generation** (for GPS visualization in Google Earth)

 ## Repository Structure
-The repository is organized into three main folders, each containing the necessary scripts to generate the corresponding data files:
+The repository is organized into four main folders, each containing the necessary scripts to generate the corresponding data files:

 ### 1. **CSVHighResolutionCode/**
 - Contains scripts to generate **high-resolution CSV files** from raw data.